FILM A194: Editing 1

 Course Objectives

-- 1. Discuss the necessary attributes for editors in the film and television industry.
+- 1. Analyze and evaluate the essential attributes required for editors in the film and television industry.

-- 5. Exhibit skills in compositing and visual effects for the film and television industry.
+- 5. Exhibit advanced skills in compositing and visual effects by seamlessly integrating digital elements into live-action scenes.
+Apply motion tracking and color grading techniques to create visually compelling and realistic results for the film and television industry.

-- 6. Use current professional film and television post production equipment.
+- 6. Utilize current professional film and television post-production equipment by operating industry-standard software and hardware.

 - 7. Discuss professional film and television post production equipment in development.